How to effortlessly play vibrato on violin

 Fundamentals and pre-requisites for vibrato.

 As I said earlier, vibrato on violin is a delicate technique.
-There a handful of so-called pre-requisites for starting to learn vibrato.
-Since it involves a complex of muscles and all parts of our left hand, understanding of left-hand motion, intonation, positions, etc., I usually ask my students if they are ready for it.
+There are a handful of so-called prerequisites for starting to learn vibrato.
+Since it involves a complex of muscles and all parts of our left hand, a solid understanding of left-hand motion, intonation, positions, etc., I usually ask my students the following questions to figure out if they feel they are ready for it:

 - Are you familiar with the first position and know all the notes?